|Approved on February 27, 2005||Signatures and dates

 An employee who earns overtime and chooses to take time off in lieu of overtime pay, must complete Form No. 820.
 This form must be completed no later than the last working day in the pay period in which overtime occurs.
 An employee who fails to complete the form within the prescribed time will have overtime hours reported on the time report for the pay period in which it was earned and will receive overtime pay.

-Form 820 will be completed by the employee and filed with his/her supervisor.
+Form 820 will be completed by the employee and filed with his or her supervisor.
 The supervisor will complete Part II and retain the form until the compensatory time off is taken by the employee.
-The supervisor will then complete Part III of the form and forward it to the department head/chairman.
-The department head/chairman will retain the completed Form 820 for at least three (3) years from the date the employee initiated the form.
+The supervisor will then complete Part III of the form and forward it to the department head or chair.
+The department head or chair will retain the completed Form 820 for at least three (3) years from the date the employee initiated the form.

 If an employee terminates employment or transfers to another department, the compensatory time balance must be paid at the time of termination or transfer.
 Such cash payment shall be paid at a rate which is the higher of:

 Copyright © 2014 Ohio University.
 All Rights Reserved.

 Dick Piccard revised this file (http://www.ohio.edu/policy/s40-049.html) on October 29, 2014.